Returns from the land

 The high risk of agricultural schemes means you

-very cautious and always seek professional financial
+but be very cautious and always seek professional financial